 Brands within this category have remarkable results on Instagram, averaging 2.34% in engagement rates, which makes them the second most engaging industry on this platform.

-On the other side of the spectrum, on Facebook, these brands are among the low-performing categories with an average rate per post of 0.16%, while on Twitter, the engagement for education content falls just below average at 0.06% per post.
+On the other side of the spectrum, the average Facebook engagement rate for these brands are among the low-performing categories, with values of 0.16%, while on Twitter, the engagement for education content falls just below average at 0.06% per post.